grouparoo/grouparoo/.github/CONTRIBUTING.md

 First, 🎉THANK YOU🎉.

-Grouparoo relies on the contributions of [many people](https://github.com/grouparoo/grouparoo/graphs/contributors) just like you to create the best marketing enablement & automation tools.
+Grouparoo relies on the contributions of [many people](https://github.com/grouparoo/grouparoo/graphs/contributors) just like you to create the best marketing infrastructure & automation tools.
 Thank you for taking the time to join this open source community, and create something we can all use!

 ## The Grouparoo Community